lgarber48/Apple-Watch-Project/README.md

 Watch_Workouts.py: Extracts heart rate data from XML files for desrired workouts

-Watch_Algorthm.py: Uses this extracted data and applies algorithsm to predict RPE and workout type for a new given workout
+Watch_Algorthm.py: Uses this extracted data and applies algorithms to predict RPE and workout type for a new given workout